WildChild83/BlastForth/Word-Reference.md

 Duplicate the topmost stack item if and only if it is non-zero.

 `third` *( a b c -- a b c a )*
-Copy the third-to-top item to the top of the stack.
+Copy the thirdmost item to the top of the stack.

 `fourth` *( a b c d -- a b c d a )*
-Copy the fourth-to-top item to the top of the stack.
+Copy the fourthmost item to the top of the stack.

 `pick` *( xn..x0  n -- xn..x0  xn )*
 Copy the *nth* item to the top of the stack.  `1 pick` is equivalent to `over` and `0 pick` is equivalent to `dup`.